Robbers escape with hostages atop cars in Brazil bank heist | Law-Order

 Video shared on social media showed a booming shootout and men dressed in black marching hostages down a street in Araçatuba, 520 kilometers (323 miles) from Sao Paulo and home to almost 200,000 people.

-After ransacking at least two bank branches, the criminals drove away with hostages atop their cars' roofs and hoods, clinging on to keep from sliding off.
+After ransacking two bank branches, the criminals drove away with hostages clinging to the roofs of their cars and hoods to deter police from firing at the getaway convoy.
 Another hostage stood with his torso protruding from an SUV's sunroof and his hands held in the air.

-At least three people were killed in the clash, two of whom were civilians, according to the state's public security secretariat.
+At least three people were killed in the clash, two of whom were civilians, authorities said in a morning press conference.
 One was a local businessman who went to the location to film the attack and the other a delivery boy, per preliminary information.
-Local media reported the third person killed was a criminal.
+The third person killed was a suspect, found in his car.
+Six others were injured.

 Large-scale bank heists have become more frequent in recent years, with hostages used as human shields.
-Last July, a group of criminals stormed Botucatu, and, over two days in December, two cities on opposite sides of the country.
+In July last year, a group of criminals stormed Botucatu in Sao Paulo state, and, over two days in December, two cities on opposite sides of the country.
+Araçatuba was itself the site of a similar attack, in 2017.

-The coordinated attack on Monday involved dozens of criminals and at least 10 cars.
-They reportedly used a drone to monitor the movements of police who were struggling to respond to the assault.
-The criminals had burned vehicles in strategic locations to impede access.
+The coordinated robbery on Monday involved dozens of criminals and at least 10 cars.
+They burned vehicles in strategic locations to impede police response, and reportedly used a drone to monitor officers's movements.

+“Araçatuba was shaken by highly dangerous criminals who fired thousands of shots,” Col. Rodrigo Arena, the police commander in the region, told reporters.

+Arena said that three suspects had been arrested and Federal Police are taking over investigations, he added.
+Sao Paulo's public security secretariat said in a statement that 380 police officers were trying to locate the escaped criminals.

-Araçatuba's mayor, Dilador Borges, said authorities believe undetonated explosives remain in some areas of the city center, and called on residents to remain in their homes.
+Araçatuba's mayor, Dilador Borges, said earlier Monday morning that authorities believe undetonated explosives remain in some areas of the city center, and called on residents to remain in their homes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)